-Larry attended school in Arlington and graduated from Woodrow Wilson High School in Dallas.
-He enjoyed being on the swim and dive team at Woodrow.
-After graduation, he lived and worked in Irving, Laredo and Mineral Wells.
+Larry attended Arlington High School but graduated from Woodrow Wilson High School in Dallas.
+He enjoyed being on the swim and dive teams at Woodrow.
+After graduation he lived and worked in Irving, Laredo, and Mineral Wells.
 Larry made friends everywhere he went and his many friends were very dear to him.
-Some of his favorite times were at Texoma water skiing and being with friends and family.
+Some of his favorite times were at Lake Texoma water skiing and being with friends and family.
 Larry was a talented musician and played guitar and sang in several bands.
-He had a quick wit with knack for puns.
+He had a quick wit with a knack for puns.
 His sense of humor will be greatly missed by all that knew him.

 His honoring and visitation will be held on Tuesday, March 6, 2018, from 3:00 pm – 5:00 pm, at the Aria Memorial Chapel in Irving, Texas.